The 1950s Melbourne art scene

 In 2002 artist and filmmaker Philippe Mora donated a collection of 8mm home movies to the NFSA.
 Made between 1954 and 1960 by Gerty Anschel, they feature rare footage of the Melbourne art scene of the 1950s.
 Philippe remembered the presence of a home movie camera in his childhood and appears in the films as a boy.

 Philippe was brought up surrounded by art and artists.
-His father Georges Mora (now deceased) was an art dealer and founder of Tolarno Galleries in Melbourne.
-His mother is Mirka Mora, a celebrated artist and personality who is still exhibiting her work at the age of 86.
+His father Georges Mora was an art dealer and founder of Tolarno Galleries in Melbourne.
+His mother was Mirka Mora, a celebrated artist and personality who still exhibited her work into her 80s.
 Mirka and Georges emigrated from Paris to Melbourne in 1951.

 Soon after their arrival they opened the Mirka Café, an establishment that attracted local artists and like-minded bohemians.
 The Moras also became close friends with the Anschel family, who had children of a similar age.
 Klaus Anschel had emigrated from Dusseldorf, Germany to Melbourne where he met Gerty, who had arrived from Vienna.
 Gerty shot the home movies with her 8mm camera.